freeradical13/freeradical13.github.io/index.md

 #### Bacteria

-[Bacteria][] are prokaryotes with a peptidoglycan cell wall, an inner membrane, a possible outer membrane of lipopolysaccharides, and a further outer [capsule][] of polysaccharides or proteins.
+[Bacteria][] are prokaryotes with a peptidoglycan cell wall (except for Mycoplasmas), an inner membrane, a possible outer membrane of lipopolysaccharides, and a further outer [capsule][] of polysaccharides or proteins.
 Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate about multiple bacterial chromosomes][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.

 A Gram Stain may be used to differentiate bacteria based on their cell wall thickness.
 [Gram-positive][] bacteria have a thick layer of peptidoglycan and stain as dark violet.
 [Gram-negative][] bacteria have a thin layer of peptidoglycan and an additional outer layer of lipopolysaccharides and stain as pink or red.